asadqureshi12/cardiometabolic-deterioration/docs/sprint1_log.md

 ---

-**D-35: Chronic classification primary rule — QOF SNOMED codes** Primary chronic classification uses NHS England QOF Business Rules SNOMED code lists.
-A condition is chronic if its SNOMED code appears on a QOF register.
-Source: NHS Digital TRUD QOF Business Rules.
+**D-35: Chronic classification primary rule — QOF SNOMED codes** Primary chronic classification uses NHS England QOF clinical disease register condition groups as the framework for identifying chronic conditions.
+46 SNOMED codes meeting this criteria were identified as present in the Synthea dataset and verified against the NHS England Primary Care Domain refset (release 20260212).
+41 of 46 codes confirmed in the PCD refset.
+5 codes (hyperlipidaemia, hypertriglyceridaemia, seizure disorder, neoplasm of prostate, carcinoma in situ of prostate) are not in the PCD refset.
+These codes predate the project's citable-reference principle — the cohort was constructed before that principle was formalised.
+Re-running cohort selection was assessed as low priority as all 5 are clinically legitimate conditions present in Synthea data and all affected patients produce no exceedance signal.
+This is a documented process drift, not a clinical judgement decision.
+ICD-10 mapping is performed after chronic classification using NHS Digital TRUD ExtendedMap GB_20260311 and applies only to conditions retained after chronic classification and domain segmentation.
+Paediatric conditions (childhood asthma) and pre-diagnostic states (prediabetes) were excluded as they fall outside the NICE-defined threshold framework applied by the scoring engine.
+Source: NHS England Primary Care Domain refset release 20260212; NHS Digital TRUD ExtendedMap GB_20260311.
 Rationale: QOF is the NHS-endorsed operational definition of long-term conditions in clinical practice.
 It is SNOMED-based, directly applicable to your data without ICD-10 dependency, and publicly citable.
 ICD-10 mapping is performed after chronic classification, not before.

 ---